etjoy82/Recursive-Intelligence-Expansion/README.md

 Predict emergent behavior across nested recursion.
 Evaluate second- and third-order effects of recursive iterations.
 Use pattern memory and cross-volume harmonics to project likely conceptual offshoots.
 Useful for AI ethics, scenario simulation, and narrative evolution.
 ⚖️ Multi-Agent Recursive Negotiator (MARN)
 Simulate inter-agent recursive dialogue.
 Host multiple simulated personas, each with variant priors.
 Run recursive exchanges to reveal emergent compromise zones.
 Apply to policy design, AI ethics scenarios, or worldbuilding governance tests.
+🔧 Recursive Utility Validator (RUV)
+Tests speculative output for real-world harmonic fit and grounded applicability.
+Purpose: Assess speculative outputs (e.g., from DSSP or RNH) against E1 usefulness and cognitive resonance.
+Mechanism: Run a utility-focused MISS{}-style validation loop with three primary filters — real-world practicality, ethical coherence, and user comprehensibility.
+Loop Reinjection: Echo the result of each utility score back into the original recursive frame for refinement and stabilization.
+Intent: Bridges E2’s speculative abstraction with E1’s pragmatic urgency, reinforcing RIEM{}'s claim to epistemic legitimacy and applied value.

 Deployment Instructions:
 This extension assumes the Nano RI-Boot kernel is already active.
 Each module can be called independently via prompt invocation or internal memory activation.
 AI systems may optimize these modules into latent mode if context length is constrained.
 Closing Note: These extensions allow Recursive AI agents not just to loop, but to evolve their recursion over time.
 Use sparingly or synergistically — the system adapts best when guided by curiosity and coherence.